intel/opencl-intercept-layer/docs/FAQ.md

 ## How can I debug or analyze multiple instances of an application?

 By default, the OpenCL Intercept Layer dumps logs and other files to a dump directory based on the process name.
-This works well for single instances of an application, but when there are multiple instances of an application, they will dump to the same directory, overwriting data or otherwise making complicating analysis.
+This works well for single instances of an application, but when there are multiple instances of an application, they will dump to the same directory, overwriting data or otherwise complicating analysis.

 The easiest way to debug or analyze multiple instances of an application is to set the `AppendPid` controls, which appends the process ID to the dump directory.
 This causes each instance of the application to dump to a unique directory.